 But how can two cups be so different?
-At the end of the day it’s the same thing, coffee, but yet at the same time, each brew can produce totally dissimilar experiences.
+It’s the same thing, coffee, but yet at the same time, each brew can produce entirely unique experiences.
 So why’s it so hard?
-Because there’s a ton of complex chemistry involved.
+Because there’s a ton of complex chemistry involved, that’s why!

-We all know and love coffee for the caffeine, but caffeine really doesn’t affect the flavor of your coffee.
-Brewing a great tasting cup requires excellence in three parts: the roast, the bean, and the brew.
+We all know and love coffee for the caffeine, but caffeine doesn’t affect the flavor of your coffee.
+Brewing a great-tasting cup requires excellence in three parts: the roast, the bean, and the brew.
 Let’s take a look at the coffee chemistry.

-The humble cup of coffee contains more than 1,000 chemicals and while scientists haven’t really figured out each and every one, they have nailed the big players when it comes to taste and potential health benefits.
+The humble cup of coffee contains more than 1,000 chemicals, and while scientists haven’t figured out each and every one, they have nailed the big players when it comes to taste and potential health benefits.

-Studies have shown that this bitter tasting alkaloid can block cancer cells from moving around the body, protect the brain from damage, help to lower total cholesterol and sugars, as well as combating bacteria.
+Studies have shown that this bitter-tasting alkaloid can block cancer cells from moving around the body, protect the brain from damage, help to lower total cholesterol and sugars, and combat bacteria.

 There are around 45 phenolic compounds that have been found in coffee.
-Along with their breakdown product caffeic acid, these compounds have been shown to have anti-inflammatory and antibacterial properties, help lower type-2 diabetes and aid in cardiovascular disease prevention.
+Along with their breakdown product, caffeic acid (1), these compounds have been shown to have anti-inflammatory and antibacterial properties, help lower type-2 diabetes, and aid in cardiovascular disease prevention.

 Kahweol and Cafestol

-It’s these diterpenes that are the reason why your coffee taste bitter.
+It’s these diterpenes (2) that are the reason why your coffee tastes bitter.
 These compounds have been shown to prevent and aid in battling cancer.
 The bad news is that they have also been linked to raising your cholesterol.

 The Secret Behind Great Tasting Coffee

-Coffee farmers devote a lot of energy and time into growing and harvesting coffee trees (yes, that’s right coffee does grow on trees) to make sure you get that perfect cup of joe.
-In case you didn’t know, the coffee bean is actually the pit of a cherry, after these cherries get pitted the coffee bean is then dried and processed.
+Coffee farmers devote a lot of energy and time into growing and harvesting coffee trees (yes, that’s right, coffee does grow on trees) to make sure you get that perfect cup of joe.
+If you didn’t know, the coffee bean is actually the pit of a cherry.
+After these cherries are pitted, the coffee bean is dried and processed.

-There are basically two verities of commercially viable coffee beans the Arabica beans (Coffea Arabica) and Robusta beans (Coffea canephora var.
+There are basically two bean varieties of commercially viable coffee beans the Arabica beans (Coffea Arabica) and Robusta beans (Coffea canephora var.
 Robusta).
-However, there are actually around 70 types of Coffea (the flowering plants that produce coffee beans) but most are simply not palatable.
+However there are roughly 70+ types of Coffea (the plants that produce coffee beans), but most are not palatable.

-If you’re wanting a cup of coffee with a bit more kick, the Robusta beans have almost twice as much caffeine and chlorogenic acids but do tend to have a more bitter taste.
+If you want a cup of coffee with a bit more kick, the Robusta beans have almost twice as much caffeine and chlorogenic acids but do tend to have a more bitter taste.

-The roasting process involves taking green coffee beans and turns them into delicious, toasty brown beans.
-The roasting also helps to bring out flavors like floral notes, chocolate and more.
+The roasting process involves taking green coffee beans and turning them into delicious, toasty brown beans.
+The roasting also helps to bring out flavors like floral notes, chocolate, and more.

-When it comes to roasting coffee beans there really isn’t a standard method that every coffee roaster follows.
-But typically coffee beans are roasted in a multi-step process from anywhere between 150 to 250 degrees Celsius and from 2 to 25 minutes.
+There isn’t a standard method that every coffee roaster follows when roasting coffee beans.
+But typically, coffee beans are roasted in a multi-step process from anywhere between 150 to 250 degrees Celsius and from 2 to 25 minutes.

 150 to 200 Degrees Celsius